eyal0/Chicken-story/README.md

 guess_learning_rate = n / guess_time * (1 / 2**n)
 ```

-Setting those two to equal and solving for n, I was able to calculate that if I knew more than 6 of the 12 pets, I could just guess the rest of them and it would be more effective than adopt me.
+Setting those two to equal and solving for n, I was able to calculate that if I knew more than 7 of the 12 pets, I could just guess the rest of them and it would be more effective than `adopt me`.
 I put this into the harvester and a couple weeks later my friends and I had a database that was complete enough to work.

 # Cats Be Gone: A Solution Server